 An ESA letter needs to be provided when requesting accommodation for you and your emotional support animal.
 We can provide you with everything you need to register your emotional support animal correctly.
 Speak to one of our licensed mental health professionals at US Service Animals today to see if you qualify.

-Once all the information is taken, you will receive your letter via email.
+If your mental health consult determines you to be qualified for an ESA, you will receive your letter via email.
 By having this letter, you can rest assured that you will be protected under the Fair Housing Act.

 Unfortunately, because there are so many patients seeking the protections provided to emotional support animal owners, many shady companies are seeking to take advantage of them.
 One common scam is to provide patients with fake ESA letters from doctors who are not licensed to practice in the United States.
-Other operations have been caught selling forged ESA letters using the scanned letterhead of unsuspecting Doctors.
+Other operations have been caught selling forged ESA letters using the scanned letterhead of unsuspecting doctors.
 This can lead to big problems for the animal owner trying to use these letters.

 Reputable ESA providers like US Service Animals connect patients with medical professionals who are licensed to practice in their home state.
 A patient’s need for an ESA can only be properly evaluated through consultation with a professional, not through an online form or a survey.
 Any site that claims otherwise should be avoided at all costs.